-Class A motorhomes require driveaway services, unlike transporting travel trailers, Class B and 5th wheel trailers.
+Class A motorhomes require driveaway services, unlike Carriers travel trailers, Class B and 5th wheel trailers.
 At this time we do not offer driveaway service, which is when they must be driven to their destinations.

 If your RV is available for pick-up immediately, we will work with you on getting your vehicle scheduled as close to the preferred date as possible.
 It is helpful when orders are submitted 5 to10 days in advance of the available date.
 About 75% of our customers place orders with a first available date for pick-up of today.
 Scheduling your order in advance is helpful however not necessary for a successful relocation.

-Pricing your transport is determined by a few factors.
+Pricing your Transport is determined by a few factors.
 The origin, destination, RV size, and the level of service desired.
 These all play a part in how your RV is quoted.
 Quoting a competitive price can be complicated.
 We need to make sure we have factored enough money in the move so the truck can be paid competitively.
 If two or more RV’s are in the same route the dispatchers will generally load the RV that pays the most first.
-So not paying enough for the move can be a factor in the length of time it takes to transport your RV.
+So not paying enough for the move can be a factor in the length of time it takes to Transport your RV.

 In addition to making sure we quote enough for your move we don't want to charge you more than necessary to get the job done in a reasonable amount of time.
 Generally, we run around 89 to 90% of our RV being assigned in 1 to 7 days.
 Of the 10 or 11% remaining many are assigned shortly after the 7day mark with some extra effort from the dispatch department.
 There are a small amount of orders, despite our best efforts, that will not dispatch for the initial quoted price.
 Your Customer Service Representative will work closely with you to discuss what may be needed if your RV has not been assigned to a truck in our standard time frames.

-There are two major factors in determining how long your RV transport will take for delivery.
+There are two major factors in determining how long your RV Transport will take for delivery.
 First is the distance between pick-up and delivery.
-Typically the longer the distance for the transport the longer it will take the driver to deliver the RV.
+Typically the longer the distance for the Transport the longer it will take the driver to deliver the RV.
 In addition to the distance, the number of stops the driver will have to make will also play a factor in the delivery time.
 Unexpected delays can be caused by traffic conditions, weather conditions, and roadway conditions; rare mechanical problems can also add time to the delivery.
 There are many State and Federal regulations that our drivers must comply with.
 These regulations include restrictions on the amount of daily and weekly time the drivers can log as on duty and driving.
 Additionally the drivers are required to conduct daily truck safety inspections and do routine maintenance as needed.

 Remove all antennas, propane accessories, hazardous substances, and sheds from the RV completely and place away from the unit.
 Take down any hanging items on the walls i.e.: mirrors, pictures, etc. Remove or secure place settings, utensils, etc. PROPERLY secure all windows and doors by taping them from the outside or tie them down please include kitchen cabinets, drawers, and bathroom doors.
 Check and top off all fluid levels including transmission fluid, coolants, oil, wiper fluid and check for any leaks, repair all leaks prior to shipment.
 The most important RV safety precaution is to check all the tires air pressure if air is low please inflate to correct pressure before shipment.
 Check lights to make sure they are all working.
 Make sure hitches, tow bars and any cables are securely fastened.
 Test the break system including the emergency break and service any brakes prior to shipment.
 Weigh your RV to make sure that it is not overloaded if the RV is overloaded the carrier will ask you to remove items and or charge you a fee for any excess weight at the carriers discretion (see personal belongings).
 If the RV will be transported in subfreezing temperatures, prepare it as you would for winter storage, with water drained from plumbing systems and antifreeze in place.

-Once your order is placed and all paperwork submitted, the transport of your RV will be scheduled according to the available date you provide.
+Once your order is placed and all paperwork submitted, the Transport of your RV will be scheduled according to the available date you provide.
 After a truck has been assigned, you will receive an email with the estimated pickup date and time.
 We instruct the drivers to call the customer 12 to 24 hours in advance of pick up or delivery to establish a more accurate estimated time of arrival and to work out specific directions.
 When the driver picks up your RV he will perform a detailed inspection of your vehicle on a Bill of Lading.
 Both the person releasing the vehicle and the driver will sign this Bill of Lading and one copy is left at the RV point of origin.
 The same Bill of Lading will be present on delivery so that the vehicle can be re-inspected before released.

 The RV will be picked up as close to your home as possible.
 In some cases we ask that you meet our truck at a mutually appealing location such as a supermarket or some other large parking lot.
 This is due to the typically large size of the trucks and the inability to maneuver through many streets, and under low bridges, wires, and branches.

-We try to keep each customer well informed during the entire shipping process.
+We try to keep each customer well informed during the entire process.
 We instruct the drivers to call the customer 12 to 24 hours in advance of pick up or delivery to establish a more accurate estimated time of arrival and to work out specific directions.
 We ask that you make yourself as available as possible.
 Please do not take off work or hang around your home until you speak with the driver.

 In the event you are not able to release or take possession of your vehicle, you may appoint anyone to do this task.
 We ask that you supply us with the proper information for contact in this situation.